 Introduction to Nonprofit Leadership Training

-Third Sector Company’s mission is to foster leadership development and continuity for nonprofit professionals.
+Third Sector Company’s purpose is to foster leadership continuity solutions that help systems, organizations, and individuals to advance sustainable community causes.
 Understanding why continuing education is important for nonprofit leaders and exploring the skills and tools you need can help you get started in this process.

 The Importance of Continuing Education for Nonprofit Leaders